PCR-git/Learning-Material/README.md

 Reread Reform or Revolution (Luxemburg)
 The Accumulation of Capital (Luxemburg)

-WORLD HISTORY:
-The Penguin History of the World (Roberts) [Book 3, Ch.
-5] A People's History of the World (Chris Harman)
-The Class Struggle in the Ancient Greek world (G. E. M. de Ste.
-Croix) The Long Twentieth Century: Money, Power, and the Origins of Our Times (Giovanni Arrighi) The Age of Revolution: Europe 1789–1848 (Hobsbawm)
-The Age of Capital: 1848–1875 (Hobsbawm)
-The Age of Empire: 1875–1914) (Hobsbawm)
-The Age of Extremes (Hobsbawm)
-The Origins of the First World War (James Joll)
-The Second World War: A Marxist History (Chris Bambery) The Meaning of the Second World War (Ernest Mandel) The Guns of August (Barbara W. Tuchman)
-The Rise and Fall of the Third Reich (William L. Shirer) The Coming Of The Third Reich (Richard Evans) Liberty's Dawn: A People's History of the Industrial Revolution (Emma Griffin) The Long Depression (Michael Roberts)
-The Invention of Tradition (Hobsbawm, Eric, and Terence Ranger, eds.)
-Chronology of the World (Asimov)
-A History of Western Philosophy (Bertrand Russell) Studies of the world’s largest cities
-Liza Picard, Judith Flanders, Jerry White (authors of some people’s histories) Annie Lacroix-Riz, Domenico Losurdo, Carlos Martinez, Albert Szymanski, Jacques Pauwels, Walter Rodney

 SOCIALIST & LABOR HISTORY:
 A History of Socialist Thought (GDH Cole)
 1. The Forerunners, 1789–1850 (1953)